 - Easy to migrate: you can always move your data to a real CRM later.

-- Google Sheets is inadequate as a CRM for handling massive databases.
+- Google Sheets is inadequate for handling massive databases.

 - It’s more difficult to simultaneously integrate with different tools, e.i., complex marketing and sales management tools.